rayhaanalykhan/UIAppUtils/README.md

 5. **Check Media Permissions:**

     Check for camera or microphone permissions and handle the response.

+    The function handles all authorization statuses and shows appropriate alert messages for these cases: not determine, first-time denied, previously denied, restricted, and unknown.

     ```swift
-    AppUtils.checkMediaPermission(mediaType: .video) { granted in
+    AppUtils.checkMediaPermission(mediaType: .video) { granted in // video or audio permission
         if granted {
             print("Camera access granted.")
         } else {